 Many Latin-American, African and Asian countries are still in the same situation that Brazil used to be in.
 Standardizing on type N (or another safe and preferably widely used earthed plug system such as F, G or I, for that matter) is of course self-evident.
 But some countries just never learn.
 In 2006, Thailand deemed it necessary to develop a whole new power outlet system of its own, albeit compatible with type C, which is currently gradually being phased in.
 The mind boggles!

-The world map below visualises the spread of the different outlet types in use around the world.
-Red countries use type A & B plugs, the deep blue ones use types C & E/F, brown countries use type D, sea-green countries use the British type G plug, pink coloured Israel uses types C & H, yellow countries use the Australian type I system, black countries use C & J, grey countries use types C & K, orange countries use types C & L, purple countries use the South African type M, pale blue countries use the international type N in combination with type C, and moss-green Thailand uses types C & O. Keep in mind that this is a simplified overview showing only the most common plug type, but sometimes multiple systems are used within one and the same country.
+The world map below visualises the spread of the different plug types in use around the world.
+Red countries use type A & B plugs, the deep blue ones use types C & E/F, brown countries use type D, sea-green countries use the British type G plug, pink coloured Israel uses types C & H, yellow countries use the Australian type I system, black countries use C & J, orange countries use types C & L, purple countries use the South African type M, pale blue countries use the international type N in combination with type C, and moss-green Thailand uses types C & O. Keep in mind that this is a simplified overview showing only the most common plug type, but sometimes multiple systems are used within one and the same country.
 For a comprehensive and thorough overview of the electric plugs in use in every country, click here.

 Click here for pictures and descriptions of all 15 plug and receptacle types for domestic use.